 Lean bulking involves a combination of strength training and nutrition to promote muscle growth while keeping body fat levels in check.

-Here are the seven steps to get big without getting fat;
+Here are the seven steps to getting big without getting fat:

 Calculate Your Calorie Needs

 First, in order to build muscle, you need to be in a calorie surplus, meaning you consume more calories than you burn.
 However, you don't want to overdo it and end up gaining excessive amounts of fat.
 To find your ideal calorie intake for lean bulking, start by calculating your maintenance calories using an online calculator called the TDEE calculator.
 From there, add 250–500 calories to your daily intake.